 Beyond my dissertation work, I have a deep passion for discovering innovative ways to teach and understand our past, including digital public history.
 In 2014, I began a digital archiving project documenting the history of modern LGBT communities through t-shirts.
 The project, Wearing Gay History, currently includes nearly 4,000 historical LGBTQ shirts from nearly twenty archival facilities across the globe documenting the dynamic history of lesbians, gays, bisexuals, and trans people across local and national boundaries.
 In 2016, the National Council on Public History awarded its top student prize to the project.

-When not working on my dissertation or other historical projects, I enjoy catching up on must see TV (Game of Thrones, House of Cards, Handmaid’s Tale), poorly playing the piano, reading my favorite authors (Bill Bryson, Langston Hughes, Nora Eprhon, Truman Capote), or attempting to best friends and family while watching Jeopardy.
+When not working on my dissertation or other historical projects, I enjoy catching up on must see TV (Game of Thrones, West World, Handmaid’s Tale), poorly playing the piano, reading my favorite authors (Bill Bryson, Langston Hughes, Nora Eprhon, Truman Capote), or attempting to best friends and family while watching Jeopardy.

 And on particularly stressful days, you can find me re-watching my favorite movie that has never failed to cheer me up: The Birdcage.